elastic/kibana/x-pack/plugins/security_solution/docs/prebuilt_rules_customization_rfc.md

 This endpoint will require major changes to add the capability of letting users selecting a custom version of the rule with custom values for rule fields.
 This will be explained further below in the "Changes to upgrade `_review` and `_perform` endpoints" section.

-The calculation of the value for the `prebuilt.isCustomized` field for the updated rule will depend on that logic as well, so its calculation will be explained in that section.
+The calculation of the value for the `external_source.isCustomized` field for the updated rule will depend on that logic as well, so its calculation will be explained in that section.

-However, once that value is calculated by the endpoint handler logic, we will need to pass it to the `upgradePrebuiltRules` method that is used by the handler to actually upgrade the rules.
-This method either patches existing rules -for the normal case-, or deletes an existing rule and recreates it if the rule underwent a type change during the upgrade (for example, the previous version of the rule had type of `query` and the new version is `eql`).
+Again, this endpoint suffers from tightly coupled logic: it uses the `upgradePrebuiltRules` method to actually upgrade the rules, but this method either patches existing rules -for the normal case-, or deletes an existing rule and recreates it if the rule underwent a type change, using the `patchRules` and `createRules` methods respectively.
+Decouple that logic by introducing a new CRUD method with a specific use case for upgrading prebuilt rule.

 The changes in the `upgradePrebuiltRules` method need to take into account both paths.
 In the endpoint logic handler, when calculating if the rule was customized by the user, we will create a boolean called `isRuleCustomizedDuringUpgrade`, that we will pass as an argument to `upgradePrebuiltRules`: